SASI Building and Measurement Rules for the St Ayles Skiff 2021

 9.1 Items such as pumps, buoyancy, and other items of safety equipment which do not affect the racing performance of the boat may be made of any material.

-10.1 Any regatta organiser, referee, umpire or office bearer of SASI, or the recognised national class association for the St Ayles Skiff in the country in which the race is taking place may require measurement, by himself or others, of a racing craft and its equipment at any time and without giving reason.
+10.1 Any regatta organiser, referee, umpire or office bearer of St Ayles Skiff International, or the recognised national class association for the St Ayles Skiff in the country in which the race is taking place may require measurement, by himself or others, of a racing craft and its equipment at any time and without giving reason.

-10.2 The SASI Board or the committee of the recognised national class association for the country in which the skiff being examined is based, is authorised to issue an exemption certificate to clubs, excusing a specified skiff from compliance with a specific rule for specified reasons, and for a specified period of time; and that the committee may delegate that power to any class measurer appointed by them.
-If the said skiff is to race outwith its home country, the exemption certificate must be ratified by SASI.
+10.2 St Ayles Skiff International or the committee of the recognised national class association for the country in which the skiff being examined is based, is authorised to issue an exemption certificate to clubs, excusing a specified skiff from compliance with a specific rule for specified reasons, and for a specified period of time; and that the committee may delegate that power to any class measurer appointed by them.
+If the said skiff is to race outwith its home country, the exemption certificate must be ratified by St Ayles Skiff International.

 This method statement does not form part of the rules.
 However it is added here to give an indication of how the measurement rules may be applied.

 The rudder is hung on the boat and a line drawn on it projected from the keel rabet line, which is where the keel meets the garboard strake.

 The water line is drawn 390mm above this line, parallel.
 The area below this line can be calculated by overlaying a 10cm grid and counting whole and part squares.
 There should be at least 8.5 squares.